BLS AG: Rolling stock

 In 2010, 28 Stadler KISS EMUs were ordered; the first was delivered in March 2012.
 As of 2012, BLS was planning to spend around 1·2bn SFr on new rolling stock by 2025, building a more standardised fleet with fewer different types of train.
 In 2017, 58 Stadler FLIRT EMUs were ordered, expected to enter service between 2021 and 2026.

 Passenger train services

 Since the merger, BLS has been the exclusive operator of the standard gauge part of the S-Bahn Bern.
 This includes open access services over Swiss Federal Railways (SBB) and STB Sensetalbahn tracks.
-Since December 2007 BLS offers a new RegioExpress service over the old Lötschberg route while most SBB and Cisalpino, InterCity, and EuroCity trains use the new Lötschberg tunnel.
-Here is a full list of regular BLS train services:
+Since December 2007 BLS offers a new RegioExpress (RE) service over the old Lötschberg route while the SBB-operated InterCity (IC), and EuroCity (EC) trains use the new Lötschberg tunnel.
+As of the December 2024 timetable change BLS operates the following services: